 Service Authorization Requirements Mental Health Intensive Outpatient Program Any medically necessary in-network claim for Mental Health Intensive Outpatient Program will be considered for payment without an authorization.
-For members with out-of-network benefits , any medically necessary out- of-network claim for Mental Health Intensive Outpatient Program will be considered for payment at the out-of-network benefit level without an authorization .
-For members without out-of-network benefits , an out-of-network claim for Mental Health Intensive Outpatient Program requires prior authorization.
+For Members with out-of-network benefits , any medically necessary out- of-network claim for Mental Health Intensive Outpatient Program will be considered for payment at the out-of-network benefit level without an authorization .
+For Members without out-of-network benefits , an out-of-network claim for Mental Health Intensive Outpatient Program requires prior authorization.
 Providers must call UPMC Health Plan BHS at 1-866- 441-4185 to obtain authorization.
 Care managers are available to providers 24 hours a day, 7 days a week, 365 days a year.
-The Mihalik Manual is used for decisions about prior authorizations and continued stays.
-See Adult Intensive Outpatient Treatment: Mental Health, Child and Adolescent Intensive Outpatient Treatment: Mental Health and Geriatric Intensive Outpatient Treatment: Treatment: Mental Health sections in the Mihalik Manual.
+The Mihalik Group's Medical Necessity Manual for Behavioral Health is used for decisions about prior authorizations and continued stays.
+See Adult Intensive Outpatient Treatment: Mental Health, Child and Adolescent Intensive Outpatient Treatment: Mental Health or Geriatric Intensive Outpatient Treatment: Mental Health sections in the Mihalik Manual.